UlordChain/go-ipfs/contribute.md

 # Contribute

-go-ipfs is MIT licensed open source software.
+go-udfs is MIT licensed open source software.
 We welcome contributions big and small!
-Take a look at the [community contributing notes](https://github.com/ipfs/community/blob/master/contributing.md).
+Take a look at the [community contributing notes](https://github.com/udfs/community/blob/master/contributing.md).

-Please make sure to check out the [issues](https://github.com/ipfs/go-ipfs/issues).
+Please make sure to check out the [issues](https://github.com/udfs/go-udfs/issues).
 Search the closed ones before reporting things, and (if you can!) help us with open ones.

-Please note that the go-ipfs issues are only for bug reports and directly actionable features.
-Check [the IPFS Community guide on reporting issues](https://github.com/ipfs/community/blob/master/contributing.md#reporting-issues) if your question doesn't fit as a bug report or an actionable feature, and our [guide on opening issues](https://github.com/ipfs/go-ipfs/blob/master/docs/github-issue-guide.md) if you are not sure how to make an issue here.
+Please note that the go-udfs issues are only for bug reports and directly actionable features.
+Check [the UDFS Community guide on reporting issues](https://github.com/udfs/community/blob/master/contributing.md#reporting-issues) if your question doesn't fit as a bug report or an actionable feature, and our [guide on opening issues](https://github.com/udfs/go-udfs/blob/master/docs/github-issue-guide.md) if you are not sure how to make an issue here.

-If you're looking to help out, head to the [captain's log](https://github.com/ipfs/go-ipfs/issues/2247) and try picking up an issue from there.
+If you're looking to help out, head to the [captain's log](https://github.com/udfs/go-udfs/issues/2247) and try picking up an issue from there.

 ## Go Guidelines:

-Please look and conform to our [Go Contribution Guidelines](https://github.com/ipfs/community/blob/master/go-code-guidelines.md).
+Please look and conform to our [Go Contribution Guidelines](https://github.com/udfs/community/blob/master/go-code-guidelines.md).

 ## General Guidelines:

 - See the [dev pseudo-roadmap](dev.md).
-- Please adhere to the protocol described in [the main ipfs repo](https://github.com/ipfs/ipfs) and [specs](https://github.com/ipfs/specs) (WIP).
+- Please adhere to the protocol described in [the main udfs repo](https://github.com/udfs/udfs) and [specs](https://github.com/udfs/specs) (WIP).
 - Please make branches and pull-request, even if working on the main repository.
-- Ask questions or talk about things in [Issues](https://github.com/ipfs/go-ipfs/issues) or #ipfs on freenode.
+- Ask questions or talk about things in [Issues](https://github.com/udfs/go-udfs/issues) or #udfs on freenode.
 - Ensure you are able to contribute (no legal issues please-- we'll probably setup a CLA).
 - Have fun!